jerryjappinen/bellevue-docs/stylesheets/stylesheet-architecture.md

 Components are written as `.vue` files, which include a `<style>` tag for writing component styles.

 Vue's `<style scoped>` is **not** used, as this will break the cascade.
-If you've traditionally had troubles with the cascade though, and are not interested using the power of overwriting child component styles per context for good, you might want to use `scoped` in your components.
+If you've traditionally had troubles with the cascade though, and are not interested in overwriting child component styles per context, you might want to use `scoped` in your components.

 ## Sharing SCSS tools